Arabia Mountain: History

 Like Stone Mountain, Arabia Mountain was quarried for decades before the property was turned over to the DeKalb park system.
 Structures and excavations from the quarry operations can be seen throughout the park.
 The stone quarried from Arabia Mountain, officially called "Tidal Grey", was prized for its high structural density and compressive strength as well as its "swirl" pattern.
 Tidal Grey Arabia Mountain can be seen in the construction of buildings for the U.S. Naval Academy, the Brooklyn Bridge, and street curbing in Atlanta as well as many other Georgia cities.
-Prior to 1880, the stone was hand quarried but starting in 1879, workers used drills, dynamite and air compressors to "raise a ledge" or sever a large block of stone from the mass.
-That allowed more control over the size of the stone and large stones could be used for dimensional or building construction.
+Prior to 1880, the stone was hand quarried, but starting in 1879 workers used drills, dynamite and air compressors to "raise a ledge" or sever a large block of stone from the mass.
+That allowed more control over the size of the stone, and large stones could be used for dimensional or building construction.
 The proximity to the railroad meant that the Tidal Grey could be easily transported across the country.
+In 1949, the Lithonia district produced nearly 1.5 million tons of granite valued at the time at $3 million.

 Another advancement to the quarrying industry at Arabia Mountain was the discovery that adding granite grit to chicken feed helped with the birds' digestion.
 The Davidson family, which owned several quarries in the area, became the largest supplier of poultry grit in the world.
 They claimed that the sparkling particles of mica in the Stonemo grit attracted the eye and helped the chicken's gizzard break down food.
-The company was so successful in distributing their feed additive, a Time magazine article from 1941 reported the U.S. government allowed them to continue to operate during WWII in the name of national defense.
-In 1949, the Lithonia district produced nearly 1.5 million tons of granite valued at the time at $3 million.
+The company was so successful in distributing their feed additive, a Time magazine article from 1941 reported the U.S. government allowed them to continue to operate during World War 2 in the name of national defense.

-The proximity of the Arabia Mountain National Heritage Area to Atlanta, the second fastest-growing metropolitan area in the country during the 2000s leaves it vulnerable to overdevelopment.
-This threat of encroaching sprawl was recognized after nearly a decade, as the area was determined to be a significant part of national history and earned congressional designation as a National Heritage Area in 2006.